Darktable crashes when I import a folder w/ JPG files

 I run Ubuntu 14.04.

-#3 Updated by Francisco Cribari almost 4 years ago
+#3 Updated by Francisco Cribari about 4 years ago

 When I start Darktable as